 On July 1, many new laws will go into effect based on the most recent legislative session in Virginia.
 The Virginia General Assembly consists of the Senate of Virginia and the House of Delegates.
 Each year, these bodies make and change the laws of the Commonwealth, for better or worse.
 A few highlights for you to ponder:

-New Laws regarding Adultery
+New Laws Regarding Adultery

 The bad news for those of you actively engaging in adultery in the Commonwealth of Virginia is that the proposed bill to reduce the penalty for adultery from a misdemeanor to a civil penalty did not pass.
 Therefore, adultery is still a criminal act.
 So stop it.

-New Virginia Criminal Laws regarding Marijuana Use
+New Virginia Criminal Laws Regarding Marijuana Use

 The bad news for those of you who like to engage in recreational activities, such as smoking marijuana, is that the bill proposed to decriminalize simple marijuana possession also did not pass.
 Lucky for you though, the Commonwealth graciously allows a first time offender program which will allow for a first time possession charge to eventually be dismissed after your license has been suspended for six months, you’ve completed 24 hours of community service, and you have remained drug and alcohol free for a period of up to one year.

 Don’t be fooled though – the charge will remain on your record forever and ever, and the program can only be used one time.
 This is exciting news for those reviewing your application to the FBI one day.
-The bottom line is: possessing and smoking pot remain illegal in Virginia!
+The bottom line is: possessing and smoking pot remains illegal in Virginia!

 However, the good news is that, with HB1445, if you have epilepsy, and possess cannabidiol oil or THC-A oil pursuant to a valid written prescription issued by a doctor for purposes of treating or alleviating your seizures, you will have an affirmative defense in your prosecution for possession of marijuana.